antaldaniel/dataandlyrics/content/authors/botond/_index.md

   url: "https://reprex.nl/"

 # Short bio (displayed in user profile at end of posts)
-bio: Botond is a data scientist and cultural studies scholar with an interest in digital humanities, music research and festival cultures
+bio: Experienced international researcher with interests that lie at the intersection between data science and the humanities.

 topics:
+- Data Engineering
 - Data Science
-- Data Engineering
+- EDM
-- Electronic & Dance Music

 education:
+  courses:
   - course: PhD in Cultural Studies
     institution: Monash University, Melbourne
     year: 2014